pnkraemer/tornadox/README.md

     # Only solve for the final state
     solver.simulate_final_state(vdp)

-    # Or go straight to the generator.
+    # Or go straight to the generator
     for state, info in solver.solution_generator(vdp):
         pass
     print(info)